1989Ryan/Digital-Image-Processing-Project/README.md

 Third project assignment supporting materials.

-The toolbox has updated to the latest version which contains all the tools for image histogram equalization, histogram specialization, local histogram transformation and image segmentation using histogram thresholding.
+The toolbox has been updated to the latest version which contains all the tools for image histogram equalization, histogram specialization, local histogram transformation and image segmentation using histogram thresholding.

 ## homework4

 Forth project assignment supporting materials.

-The toolbox has updated to the latest version which contains all the basic tools for spacial filtering including gaussian filter and high-pass filter module.
+The toolbox has been updated to the latest version which contains all the basic tools for spacial filtering including gaussian filter and high-pass filter module.
 You can use it directly or see my scripts to learn how to use them.

 ## homework5

 Fifth project assignment supporting materials.

-The toolbox has updated to the latest version which contains all the basic tools for frequency domain filtering including BLPF, GLPF, BHPF, GHPF, Laplacian and Unsharp Masking.
+The toolbox has been updated to the latest version which contains all the basic tools for frequency domain filtering including BLPF, GLPF, BHPF, GHPF, Laplacian and Unsharp Masking.